VyshnavCJ/MovieLand/README.md

 # MovieLand

-A Simple project to learn React
+A Simple project to learn React.
 This Website shows movie name and year which we search on search bar

 ## Available Scripts